 One of the tiny living room ideas you can explore is putting see-through decorations, especially in a small room.
 The decoration won’t block the sunlight and at the same time creates an illusion of a wider space.

 One of the space savers best to utilize is underneath the staircase.
 You can store unused decorations, household cleaning items, umbrellas, magazines, extra luggage, etc. and this storage won’t affect the tiny living room layout.

 To delineate the boundary between a tiny living room and the bedroom, especially if living in a bachelor’s pad or a flat, glass walls will allow space continuity.
-It will also make the space look wider and longer.
+It will also make space look wider and longer.

 Vertical Green Living Walls

 One of the tiny living space ideas you can adopt is the green living walls.
-This is perfect if where you’re staying at doesn’t have provisions for a terrace or a balcony.
+This is perfect if where you’re staying doesn’t have provisions for a terrace or a balcony.
 With the vertical greenery, you can grow your own indoor plants, and it is just one of the cheap space solutions you can explore.